Sweep (software)

 Sweep is a free and open-sourced digital audio editor and live playback tool for Unix-like systems such as Linux and Berkeley Software Distribution (BSD).
-It is able to handle a variety of sound formats, including MP3,AIFF, WAV, Speex and Ogg Vorbis.
+Supported sound formats include MP3, AIFF, WAV, Speex and Ogg Vorbis.
 Originally developed with the support of Pixar, the most notable feature of Sweep is its stylus-like cursor tool called Scrubby.
+It is released under the terms of GNU General Public Licence.

 Sweep operates on various 8/16/24/32 bit PCM files.
-Other major formats handled are GSM 6.10, G721, G723, NIST Sphere and DWVW.
+It also supports major formats such as GSM 6.10, G721, G723, NIST Sphere, and DWVW.